stubma/cocos2dx-classical/README.md

 * reimplement CCTableView(merge from cocos2dx-better CCGridView):
 	* support multi-column
 	* support cell reuse, cell can set name
-	* column or row can be different size
+	* columns or rowr can be different size
 	* support to set row spacing, col spacing and border spacing
 * add CCMeasurableProtocol class to abstract LoadingBar and CCProgressTimer, so that CProgressTo, CCProgressFromTo can be used on LoadingBar
 * CCLabelBMFont adds setLineKerning to adjust line spacing